-5400.5: Academic Credit for Expelled Students and Students Suspended for Ten School Days or More through Alternative Courses or Programs
+5400.5: Academic Credit for Expelled and Suspended Students

 I. Expelled Students.
-Students expelled from the District will be eligible for academic credit upon successful participation in and completion of approved alternative courses or programs.
+Students expelled from the District will be eligible for academic credit upon successful participation in and completion of District alternative courses or programs and/or credits earned from any Nebraska accredited institution or other accredited institution.

-A. Alternative School, Classes, or Programs Available to Expelled Students.
+A. District Alternative School, Classes, or Programs Available to Expelled Students.

-2. Alternative Education.
-The alternative education available to District students who are expelled will consist of the following:
+2. District Alternative Education.
+The District alternative education available to District students who are expelled will consist of the following:

 a.
 High School: Expelled students will be assigned to a District-approved program that provides approved courses of study designed to support their academic needs.